cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/PalacePrivileges/README.md

   - Converting new servants.
   - Starting arena contests.

-Notable privileges which they do NOT have:
+Notable privileges they do NOT have:
 - Building.
 - Lockbox access.
 - Using resources from the treasury to craft.